 Don’t feel like you need to commit to a whole month’s worth of meals for your first time trying a batch cooking method.
-Try one of the Once a Month Meals mini-menus, or simply choose 5 of your family’s favorite dinner recipes.
+Choose 5 of your family’s favorite dinner recipes.
 Make 2 of each and you have 10 meals – enough for the next several weeks.

 Keep reading because the hacks below will make your first time freezer cooking to go smoothly.

 Do Freezer Meals Taste as Good as Fresh?